 In the review of the financial statements, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and considered the clarity of key disclosures in the financial statements.
-The AC reviewed, amongst other matters, the following key audit matters as reported by external auditors for the financial year ended 31 December 2016.
+The AC reviewed, amongst other matters, the following key audit matters as reported by external auditors for FY2017.

+Key Aud it M latters --------- ------ ---------

-Key audit matters How these issues were addressed by AC Measurement of revenue and profit in the projects business Management briefed the AC on the Group's processes for determining the percentage of completion and forecast profit margin for each project, including deriving the total budgeted project costs and budgeted costs incurred to-date.
-The AC considered the findings of the external auditor that there were no identified deviation in operating effectiveness of controls applied by the Group.
+How these issues were addressed by AC

+Measurement of revenue and profit in the projects business

+Management briefed the AC on the Group's processes for determining the percentage of completion and forecast profit margin for each project, including deriving the total budgeted project costs and budgeted costs incurred to-date.

+The AC considered the findings of the external auditors that there were no identified deviations in operating effectiveness of controls applied by the Group.
 The estimates and assumptions applied for recognition of revenue and profit were found to be balance and there were no errors identified in relation to calculation of estimated revenue and profit for significant projects.

 The AC was satisfied with the accounting of the Group's revenue and profit recognition for the project business.

-Recoverability of goodwill The AC considered the approach and methodology applied in determining the recoverable amount of KA Group, being the cash generating unit which goodwill was allocated.
-The AC received reporting from the external auditor that the assumptions and resulting estimates on the recoverable amount of KA Group (using the value in use method) were within a reasonable range of outcomes and there were no errors identified in the calculations.
-The AC was satisfied with the valuation approach, estimation of recoverable amount of the KA Group and adequacy of related disclosures in the financial statements.
-Valuation of contingent consideration and financial derivatives Management presented the valuation outcomes by the independent external valuer to the AC.
-The AC took into consideration the findings of the external auditor, including their assessment of the appropriateness of valuation methodologies and the underlying key assumptions applied by the independent external valuer to derive the valuation of contingent consideration and financial derivatives.
+Recoverability of goodwill

+The AC considered the approach and methodology applied in determining the recoverable amount of K.A.
+Group, being the cash generating unit which goodwill was allocated.

+The AC received reporting from the external auditors that the assumptions and resulting estimates on the recoverable amount of K.A.
+Group (derived using the value in use method) were within a reasonable range of outcomes and there were no errors identified in the calculations.

+The AC was satisfied with the valuation approach, estimation of recoverable amount of the K.A.
+Group and adequacy of related disclosures in the financial statements.

+Valuation of contingent consideration and financial derivatives

+Management presented the valuation outcomes by the independent external valuer to the AC.

+The AC took into consideration the findings of the external auditors, including their assessment of the appropriateness of valuation methodologies and the underlying key assumptions applied by the independent external valuer to derive the valuation of contingent consideration and financial derivatives.

 The AC was satisfied with the valuation process, the methodologies used and the valuation for contingent consideration and financial derivatives as adopted and disclosed in the financial statements.

+Key Audit Matters How these issues were addressed by AC Valuation of interest in joint venture The AC considered the methodology applie of interest in joint venture The AC considered the methodology applied in determining the recoverable amount of the joint venture.

+The AC received reporting from the external auditors that the assumptions and resulting estimates on the recoverable amount of the joint venture (derived using the value-in-use method) were within a reasonable range of outcomes, and there were no errors identified in the calculations.

+The AC was satisfied with the methodology, assumptions and key estimates applied to estimate the recoverable amount of the joint venture and adequacy of related disclosures in the financial statements.

-PRINCIPLE 13: INTERNAL AUDIT ("IA")
+INTERNAL AUDIT ("IA")